Est. read time: 2 minutes | Last updated: May 28, 2025 by John Gentile

 Self-Hosted

-- llama.cpp: fast, low overhead inference of LLaMA in C/C++.
+• llama.cpp: fast, low overhead inference of LLMs in C/C++ that runs under-the-hood of Ollama.

 Other Uses/Automation